rak-phillip/Scripts/outlook/README.md

-# General Purpose Scripts #
+# Outlook PowerShell Scripts #

-This repository contains general purpose scripts that I am able to work on inbetween major projects.
-The list of scripts available is incredibly short at the moment, but I hope to add more in the future.
+PowerShell scripts that take advantage of the outlook client to manage public folder operation.

 ##Scripts